-Maharashtra: Bombay High Court upholds reservation for Maratha community in jobs, education
+Maharashtra: Bombay High Court upholds reservation for Maratha community, but caps it at 13%

-However, the court directed the state to bring down the reservation to 12% to 13% from the proposed 16%.
+The court asked the state not exceed the State Commission for Backward Classes recommendation of 12% in employment and 13% in education.

-The Bombay High Court on Thursday upheld the Maharashtra government’s decision to grant reservation to the Maratha community in educational institutions and appointments to posts in public services, PTI reported.
-However, instead of the 16% reservation proposed by the state government, the court asked the State to bring down the reservation to 12% to 13% as per the recommendation of the State Commission for Backward Classes.
+The Bombay High Court on Thursday upheld the Maharashtra government’s decision to grant reservation to the Maratha community in educational institutions and jobs in public services.
+However, instead of the 16% reservation proposed by the state government, the court asked the state not exceed the State Commission for Backward Classes recommendation of 12% in employment and 13% in education, reported The Indian Express.

-A bench of Justices Ranjit More and Bharti Dangre said: “We hold and declare that the state government possesses legislative competence to create a separate category of the Socially and Educationally Backward Class and grant reservation.”
+“We hold and declare that the state government possesses legislative competence to create a separate category of the Socially and Educationally Backward Class and grant reservation,” a bench of Justices Ranjit More and Bharti Dangre.
+“We, however, have held that the 16% should be reduced to 12 to 13%, as recommended by the commission.”

 A group of petitioners, which included advocates Jaishri Patil, Sanjeet Shukla and Uday Dhople, had challenged the state government’s notification that gave 16% reservation to the Maratha community under the Socially and Educationally Backward Classes Act, The Indian Express reported.

-The petitions challenging the quota decision had argued that it violated the Supreme Court’s orders that say that reservation in any state should not exceed 50%.
+The petitions challenging the quota decision had argued that it violated the Supreme Court’s orders that say reservation in any state should not exceed 50%.
 A 16% quota for Marathas would take the reservation in the state to 68%.

 The government, while defending its decision, had said that it was meant to help the Maratha community, which it said was socially and economically backward.